J.T. Callahan Student Travel Award

 - a letter of recommendation from the student’s advisor.
 This recommendation can be supplemented by other letters of reference from other faculty members in the student’s home institution, or by members of the student’s dissertation or thesis committee.

 The next deadline for receipt of applications for the 2018 meeting is July 1, 2018 and successful applicants will be notified of their award by July 8, 2018.

 Any student abstract based on data sets that are at least three years in length is eligible for these awards.
 Abstracts will be judged by LTSS elected officers and volunteers from the section.
 Criteria for the awards will be overall quality of the abstract and the degree to which the abstract and research described reflects a long-term perspective as shown by an effective use of long-term data.
 Applicants must be the presenting author of a paper or poster that has been accepted for presentation at the annual ESA meeting.
 Applicants must be enrolled as graduate or undergraduate students at the time of their application.
 Students, co-authors, employees, and relatives of current section officers (or judges of applications) are ineligible for this award.

 The Long-Term Studies Section of ESA wishes to support students in the presentation of their research at the ESA Annual Meeting.
-The amount of support ($300 per individual in 2012), and the number of awards (up to five awards in 2013) will be determined by the section officers on an annual basis, and will reflect the quality of applications received and the level of resources available to the section.
+The amount of support ($300 per individual in 2018), and the number of awards (up to two awards in 2018) will be determined by the section officers on an annual basis, and will reflect the quality of applications received and the level of resources available to the section.